-So heading into this summer of training, I made some drastic changes for the simpler concerning the hangboard.
+So heading into this summer of training, I've made some drastic changes for the simpler concerning the hangboard.

 Again, I simplified.
 After many skin shredding sessions on commercial boards with lots of holds, I always found myself stuck on the smallest crimps, and those are either too big, or too sharp.
 I needed to save skin, make something for inside the house that would look good enough to hang there (we have a TINY house... nowhere to hide), and keep it very, very basic.

-I bought the wood from Home Depot.
+I bought the wood from The Home Depot.
 The rungs are all hardwood.
 The 1/2" and 1/4" came in the right sizes, and I just rounded the edges with a sander.
 For the 3/8", I used a 1/2" rung, sanded almost 1/4" off the back, and then drastically rounded the edge with the sander.
-Predrilled the holes, screwed it onto a stained 24" long, 7" wide, 3/4" deep board, and mounted that.
+I predrilled the holes, screwed it onto a stained 24" long, 7" wide, 3/4" deep board, and mounted that.
 Took about an hour.
-Cost about $15.00.
+Cost me about $15.

 The wood is much friendlier on the skin.
 I've had no skin issues at all with it.
 The 1/4" hold hurts to hold onto, particularly now that I've started adding weight, but any time all your weight is on a 1/4" edge, it's going to be a little painful, no matter how rounded it is.
 Man up.